ember-learn/ember-blog/source/2020-11-20-the-ember-times-issue-168.md

-Read the blog on yieldable named blocks 📛, keep up to date on `@use` and Resources RFC 💡, ember-bootstrap Octane updates 🏎,
+Read the blog on yieldable named blocks 📛, keep up to date on `@use` and Resources RFC 💡, ember-bootstrap Octane updates 🏎, and last, but not least, from Phorest: Ember is still a good decision in 2020! 🙌

 READMORE